 Refer to these guidelines when filling out the form to submit wine bottle seals to the database.
 You may also get an idea of the sort of information people are entering by taking a look at the gallery and map.
-If you have any questions that we have not answered, please contact Eleanor Breen at email@example.com.
+If you have any questions that we have not answered, please contact email@example.com.

 Please fill out the form as completely as possible with the information you have available.
 Not all fields will necessarily be applicable to your seals (e.g. fields like Archaeological Context, Project Name/Number, and Context Date will only be applicable to archaeological finds and not necessarily museum objects).
 Any information that you are able to input is useful.
 Of course, the more complete your form, the better!

 Location: We do not ask for exact coordinates, as this could be sensitive information.
 You must provide at least the state and country where the seal was found.
 You may provide the city and county if known.
 If the point was found outside of the United States, please select 'Not USA' for the state.